getappmap/appmap-agent-js/REFERENCE.md

 * `home <string>` The file url of the project.
 Default: file url of the current working directory.
 * `configuration <object>` Root configuration.
 Default: `{}`.
 * `base <string>` The file url of the directory to resolve the relative paths of the configuration argument.
-* Returns `<appmap>` an appmap instance and start recording.
+* Returns `<appmap>` an appmap instance and listen to different event emitters.

 ### `appmap.terminate()`

-Stop recording.
+Stop listening to events.
 Subsequent method invocations will throw exception.

 ### `appmap.startRecording(track, configuration, base)`